jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/fey/Norn.md

 Temperature: cold
 Organization: solitary, pair, or trio
 Treasure: double (+3 hide armor, shears, golden thread worth 500 gp, other treasure)
-Description: Ancient beyond imagining, the norns are a race of powerful women who hold in their hands the physical manifestation of fate and destiny in the form of golden thread.
-They watch over all life, intervening with reluctance when called upon or with a vengeance when the strands of fate are twisted and abused by lesser beings.
-Worshiped as gods by some, the norns do little to discourage this veneration.
-A norn stands 14 feet tall and weighs 800 pounds.
 Race:
 Class:
 MR: